YAY…You chose Caitlin Amy…

 Leaving enough time.

-Please keep in mind that after your ceremony it can take 15 minutes for your guests and family to congratulate you and it can take 20-40 minutes for family photos (If that’s what you’re choosing to do).
+For weddings with more than 20 guests, please keep in mind that after your ceremony it can take around 15 minutes for guests and family to offer congratulations, and 20 to 40 minutes for family photos, if that’s something you choose to do.

-Please get in touch with any questions as you are going along and I can help you and make suggestions about timings and lighting and how these may effect your photos etc.
+Feel free to get in touch with any questions as you plan.
+I’m happy to help and offer suggestions about timings, lighting, and how these factors may affect your photos.

 CONFETTI